evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition

-Therefore, after the event streams for the 327 CK+ videos are synthetically generated, the class samples are split into training and validation data sets in an 80\%-20\% ratio.
-Now, following the procedure described in Section \ref{sec:methodology-LSTM}, a time window $\Delta t = 30 \text{fps}$ $(\sim33ms)$ is used to generate the e-CK+ samples for this work (based on the CK+ fps) and match the events sub-samples with the respective original frames.
-Example results are shown in Figure \ref{fig:db-CK+}, bottom row.
-Finally, frames and event representations are spatially cropped in a 1:1 ratio for frame reconstruction and facial expression classification.
+Therefore, after the event sequence for the 327 CK+ videos was synthetically generated, the class samples were split into training and validation datasets in an 80\%-20\% ratio.
+Now, following the procedure described in Section~\ref{sec:methodology-LSTM}, a time window $\Delta t = 30 \text{fps}$ $(\sim33ms)$ is used to generate the e-CK+ samples for this work (based on the CK+ fps) and match the events sub-samples with the respective original frames.
+Example results are shown in Figure~\ref{fig:db-CK+}, bottom row.
+Finally, the frames and event representations were spatially cropped at a 1:1 ratio for frame reconstruction and facial expression classification.